• Home

 • Gluten Free Bundt Cake

-• Soft & Fluffy- The cake is super soft and delicious like my Gluten Free Birthday Cake.
+• Soft & Fluffy- The cake is super soft and delicious like my Yellow Cake with Chocolate Frosting.

-• Chocolate Glaze- Way easier than making frosting!
+• Chocolate Ganache- Way easier and faster than making frosting!

-• Rainbow Sprinkles- Add that gorgeous color and a nice crunch like in my Fruity Pebbles Ice Cream!
+• Rainbow Sprinkles- Sprinkles add that gorgeous color and a nice crunch like in my Fruity Pebbles Ice Cream!

 Ingredient Notes